Friedrichshain

 Discover the delicious foodie scene of Berlin on this walking and tasting tour around the highlights of the city.
 Stop at a variety of bars, cafes, street food stalls and markets to taste some delicious hearty German foods and some of the popular foreign influences from Turkey and Asia!

+Learn about Berlin during the Second World War and the construction of the Berlin Wall and its collapse – whilst also hearing about the famous Currywurst, which is now a source of national pride.
+It even has a museum dedicated to it!
 Consisting of sausage, covered in tomato sauce with curry powder, and the secret ingredient Worcestershire sauce, the combination dates to 1949 when a lady called Herta Heuwer poured the ingredients she’d been given by British soldiers over a grilled sausage.
 You’ll find Currywurst on almost every street corner of Berlin!

 Berlin is famous for its diverse influence of flavours from Asia, Italy and Turkey.
-Try flammkuchen, a delicious German-style pizza, and indulge your sweet tooth with a special treat!
+Try Flammkuchen, a delicious German-style pizza, and indulge your sweet tooth with a special treat!

 Germany is also famous for its love of beer and was once considered the beer capital of Europe with over 300 breweries, and a history of brewing beer dating back to 800 BC!
 Berlin has a major craft beer and micro-brewery scene with many beer gardens throughout the city.